MiloszKrajewski/K4os.Streams/README.md

 ## Measuring performance

+Measuring performance if form of magic and it is very hard to get objective numbers.

 It is hard to measure performance, because lot of it depends on usage patterns.

 Are you using small or large streams?
 Do they stay in memory for long?
 Do you read/write them in small or large chunks?
 What are the thresholds for certain actions (like resizing or chunking)?
 Do you measure it just before threshold or just after?

-It is hard to have some objective numbers.
+Let's say we measure a data structure which rebuilds itself around 1024 elements.
+You measure performance at 1023 and it might the best, you measure at 1025 and it is 20% behind all other competitors.

 What I measured was continuous writing (no `Seek`) of small chunks (1K) and then continuous reading but in bigger chunks (8K).
 This was based on usage pattern where I was building a json payload from data (small `Write`s)
 and then sending them over network (bigger `Read`s).

-Note, I think I already notices that `RecyclableMemoryStream` prefer larger chunks, so results could be different.
+Note, I think I already notices that `RecyclableMemoryStream` prefer larger chunks, so YMMV.

 All measurements were done using: